top of page

 The Legal Burning Platform: Why psychosocial safety is no longer optional

-The landscape of workplace health and safety has fundamentally shifted.
-As of April 1st, 2023, a significant amendment to the Work Health and Safety Regulations placed a legal duty on employers to manage psychosocial hazards and risks.
-This was further reinforced by the updated Code of Practice released on October 27th, 2024.
+The landscape of workplace health and safety has shifted significantly.
+Since the Work Health and Safety (WHS) Regulations amendment on April 1st, 2023, Australian employers have a legal duty to manage psychosocial hazards and risks.
+This obligation is further defined by the updated Code of Practice released on October 27th, 2024.

 • Bullying